GERD (Gastroesophageal Reflux Disease) in Children

 Offer your child smaller portions at mealtimes.
 Add small snacks between meals if

-or she is hungry or full.
+hungry or full.

 Serve the evening meal early, at least 3 hours before bedtime.